opensearch-project/project-website/_posts/2025-07-10-Semantic-field-basics-Simplifying-semantic-search-in-OpenSearch.markdown

 categories:
   - technical-posts
 meta_keywords: semantic field, neural search, semantic search, dense embeddings, sparse embeddings, semantic vector search, OpenSearch 3.1
-meta_description: Learn how to use the new semantic field in OpenSearch to simplify semantic search with pre-trained dense and sparse models.
+meta_description: Learn how to use the new semantic field in OpenSearch to simplify semantic search with pretrained dense and sparse models.
 Automatically generate embeddings, index documents, and run neural search queries without a custom ingest pipeline.
 ---

 Semantic search improves result relevance by using a machine learning (ML) model to generate dense or sparse vector embeddings from unstructured text.
 Traditionally, enabling semantic search has required several manual steps: defining an embedding field, setting up an ingest pipeline, and including the model ID in every query.

 OpenSearch 3.1 streamlines this process with the `semantic` field type.
-Now, you only need to register and deploy your ML model, then reference its ID in the index mapping.
+Now you only need to register and deploy your ML model and then reference its ID in the index mapping.
 OpenSearch handles the rest of the work: it automatically creates the necessary embedding field, generates embeddings during ingestion, and resolves the model during query execution.
 The following diagram illustrates semantic search using a `semantic` field.

 ![Diff of using semantic field](/assets/media/blog-images/2025-07-11-Semantic-field-basics-Simplifying-semantic-search-in-OpenSearch/semantic_field_future_state.png)